kefeimo/tutorial-template-rtd-test/docs/source/quick-start.rst

 #.
 Download VOLTTRON code
 ------------------------------

-Download the VOLTTRON code to the default home directory using `git clone` command.
+Download the VOLTTRON code to the default home directory using :code:`git clone` command.
 .. code-block:: bash

        $ cd ~